Isaac Maliyamungu: Early life and 1971 coup d'état

-Born in western Zaire, Maliyamungu was a Christian of Kakwa ethnicity and a cousin or nephew of Idi Amin.
+He was born in the western part of the country which later became Zaire and is the present-day Democratic Republic of the Congo.
+Maliyamungu was a Christian from the Kakwa ethnic group and a cousin or nephew of Idi Amin.
 At some point, he migrated to Uganda, and got a job as gatekeeper at the Nyanza textile factory in Jinja.

-He joined the Uganda Army (UA) in 1967, possibly recruited on Amin's orders.
+He joined the Uganda Army in 1967, possibly recruited on Amin's orders.
 By then, Amin had risen to deputy commander of the Uganda Army.
 In 1970 Maliyamungu was promoted to the rank of corporal and served as pay clerk for the Uganda Army Air Force at Entebbe.
 At the time, he was aiding Amin in secretly enlisting troops from the West Nile region and southern Sudan.
 These forces were trained in the Mabira Forest, and were part of Amin's preparations for a coup against President Milton Obote.
 Maliyamungu eventually learned of Obote's intentions to arrest Amin, and warned his relative, whereupon they accelerated their coup plans.
 He played a crucial role in Amin's subsequent coup against Obote, and it was later claimed that he had rammed an armoured personnel carrier into an important armoury in the capital Kampala during the coup, ensuring that the putschists had access to necessary weapons.
 Another putschist, Moses Galla, has disputed this story, and stated that he had been the driver of the APC.
 Maliyamungu's main task during the coup was to secure Entebbe airport.
 This he successfully did by driving a tank from the Malire Barracks to Entebbe, and shooting at the airport entrance.
 He killed two priests by chance, and caused a panic among the airport's guards.
 The loyalist resistance of Entebbe thus collapsed, allowing Maliyamungu to take control almost unopposed.
 His takeover of Entebbe impressed Amin, and Maliyamungu consequently won the favor of Uganda's new president.

 After the successful coup, Maliyamungu was one of the officers who were entrusted with defeating the remaining militant Obote loyalists and purging the Uganda Army of anti-Amin elements.
 For this purpose, he was granted "unlimited powers to execute anyone in the army", including superior officers.
 Alongside Colonel Ali, Colonel Musa, and Major Malera, Maliyamungu succeeded in defeating the armed resistance to the new regime, and proceeded to murder hundreds of political opponents.
 He later boasted of "single-handedly mastermind[ing]" the mass murder of civilians suspected of being opposed to Amin.